jmccann-dev-10/regex-notes/README.md

  `This is some <span>html</span> if we have more than one match in the same <span>space</span> we can have some unusual results.`

  If we use the regex `<span>.*<.span>`, we might expect to get two hits above.
 Because quantifiers are greedy by default, the `*` and `+` quantifiers will match as big of a hit as possible.
-Since all of the characters in the opening and closing span tags can be matched with the wildcard character, this means the regex will match everything from the first occurrence  `<span>` tag to the last occurrence of the closing `</span>` tag as a single group.
+Since all the characters in the opening and closing span tags can be matched with the wildcard character, this means the regex will match everything from the first occurrence  `<span>` tag to the last occurrence of the closing `</span>` tag as a single group.

  There is more than one way to fix this problem.
 The most simple way is to be more specific with our pattern, but we can also alternatively make the greedy match lazy by adding a `?` after the `*`